 - Support and assistance to families to address the causes and harms of child abuse/neglect;

-Our qualified and experienced staff works together with families to identify their needs and develop goals to address those needs.
+- Our qualified and experienced staff work with families to identify their needs and develop goals to address those needs.

-To find out how you can get a referral into one of these groups or for further information on other ways we can help your family, please contact CPS Intake on (03) 9450 0900.
+To find out how you can get a referral into one of these groups or for further information on other ways Family Services can help you, please contact ChildFIRST on (03) 9450 0955.